If something is “as easy as pie,” that means it is simple to do. It’s a job or task that is easy, requiring little

-- When I think about what to make myself for breakfast in the morning, oftentimes I just go with a bowl of cereal since it’s easy as pie to make.
+- When deciding what to make myself for breakfast, I usually just go with a bowl of cereal since it’s easy as pie to make.

 Note: The origin of some or even many common expressions and phrases are unclear.
 In such cases, what I’ll usually do is list any plausible theories that exist that talk about how the phrase might have originated.
 If not that, then I’ll try to at least include the earliest known quotation of the saying.
 These quotes are there to give an idea on how far back in history the particular expression goes.